 In 2009 some more scientific work was done based on molecular phylogenetic analysis of chloroplast and nuclear DNA sequences.
 This revealed that 8 species were not separate but formed a species complex.
 All the species in his previous list were samples except for Gazania othonnites.
 After the testing, there were seven species found to be distinct… G. jurineifolia, G. caespitosa, G. ciliaris, G. tenuifolia, G. heterochaeta, G. schenckii, and G. lichtensteinii.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 The genus is native to several countries of South Africa.
-They have also naturalized in Australia, New Zealand, the Mediterranean and California.
+They have also naturalized in Australia, New Zealand, the Mediterranean, and California.

-Gazania have become a very popular plant for gardeners and come in a wide array of colors.
+Gazania have become a very popular plant for gardeners and comes in a wide array of colors.
 They flower from spring through fall in a sunny location.
 They are also popular because they accept a wide variety of soil and are drought tolerant.
 Even so, they prefer consistent moisture in well-drained soil.
 Spent flowers should be removed to encourage additional flowers.